List of songs written by Bruno Mars

 After co-writing several songs together with the Smeezingtons, Mars worked with different producers to write several other songs, including Ronson's "Uptown Funk" and "Feel Right", both of which appeared on Ronson's Uptown Special (2015).
-He also co-wrote on his collaborative singles, such as "Wake Up in the Sky" (2018) with Gucci Mane and Kodak Black, "Please Me" (2019) alongside Cardi B and "Die With a Smile" (2024) with Lady Gaga.
+He also co-wrote on his collaborative singles, such as "Wake Up in the Sky" (2018) with Gucci Mane and Kodak Black, "Please Me" (2019) alongside Cardi B, "Die With a Smile" (2024) with Lady Gaga and "APT."
+(2024) with Rosé.
 Mars was one of the writers of Alicia Keys's "Tears Always Win", Adele's "All I Ask", Jay-Z & Kanye West's "Lift Off" and "Welcome Back" for the soundtrack of Rio 2.
-Mars has many writing credits to his name, including several unreleased tracks.
 Music Week noted Mars's talent and proficiency in songwriting and awarded the Smeezingtons the honor of Biggest Songwriters of 2010.
 Billboard named Mars the sixth-best songwriter of 2013.
+In 2025, Mars won Variety's Songwriter of the Year Award.
 Several award shows nominated tracks he co-wrote.
-"Fuck You", "Grenade", "Locked Out of Heaven", "That's What I Like", "Leave the Door Open" and "Die with a Smile" were nominated at the Grammy Awards for Song of the Year.
+"Fuck You", "Grenade", "Locked Out of Heaven", "That's What I Like", "Leave the Door Open", "Die with a Smile" and "APT." were nominated at the Grammy Awards for Song of the Year.
 "That's What I Like" and "Leave the Door Open" won in that category.

 Songs

 Mars and Anderson .Paak co-wrote their collaborative album, An Evening with Silk Sonic (2021).
 They also wrote "Anywhere" for Paak's third studio album Oxnard (2018).

-Mars and Rosé co-wrote "Number One Girl" and their collaboration "Apt." for Rosé's debut studio album Rosie (2024).
+Mars and Rosé co-wrote "Number One Girl" and their collaboration "APT." for Rosé's debut studio album Rosie (2024).

 Cee-Lo Green co-wrote "Dr. Feel Good" for Travie McCoy's Lazarus (2010) with Mars.
 They also wrote "Fuck You" for Green's third studio album The Lady Killer (2010), and "The Other Side" for Mars's debut EP It's Better If You Don't Understand (2010).

 J.R.
 Rotem co-wrote six songs with Mars, including three tracks for Sean Kingston's second studio album Tomorrow (2009).

 Mars co-wrote various songs with K'naan, including "Bang Bang", "The Lazy Song" and "Wavin' Flag".

 Mars and The Stereotypes co-wrote various songs together, including Travie McCoy's "We'll Be Alright", Far East Movement's "If I Was You (OMG)" featuring Snoop Dogg and "Rocketeer" featuring Ryan Tedder.
 Together, they co-wrote "That's What I Like" and "Finesse" for Mars's third studio album 24K Magic (2016).